by Jon Rowley

-“Menhaden are useless to humans in their pure form,” he says, “but Omega Protein grinds them up in the millions for use as pig, chicken and salmon feed and more recently as Omega-3 dietary supplements.”
-Greenberg recommended, Bruce Franklin’s book The Most Important Fish in the Sea.
+“Menhaden are useless to humans in their pure form,” he says, “but Omega Protein grinds them up in the millions for use as pig, chicken, and salmon feed and more recently as Omega-3 dietary supplements.”
+Greenberg recommended Bruce Franklin’s book The Most Important Fish in the Sea.
 “According to Franklin menhaden populations were once so vast that the lead end of a school would arrive in Cape Cod while the tail end was still in Maine.”

-Getting “skunked,” not catching a single fish, crossed our collective mind as the early morning sun greeted more boats appearing along the pier and reflected off the wide body jets lifting off overhead.
+Getting “skunked,” not catching a single fish, crossed our collective mind as the early morning sun greeted more boats appearing along the pier and reflected off the wide-body jets lifting off overhead.
 Skunk days are rationalized with something like, “It’s just nice to be out on the water and get some fresh sea air.
-Catching fish isn’t that big of deal.”
+Catching fish isn’t that big of a deal.”
 At least we lucked out for weather; it was flat calm.

 But we wouldn’t be skunked this day.
 The ice was broken when the tip of Peter Hoffman’s pole made sharp lunges.
 Excitement on deck!
 With Peter reeling in, the fish made a swoosh here, and a dash there and a plunge until Lauren finally scooped a large bluefish into the net and slung it aboard.
 The “skunk was off the deck,” as we say.

-I couldn’t find a club of any sort to stun the fish with (charter boat fish are normally put into the fish box and left to flop) so I grabbed the long handled deck brush and gave the fish a sharp conk on back of head just above the eyes.
+I couldn’t find a club of any sort to stun the fish with (charter boat fish are normally put into the fish box and left to flop) so I grabbed the long-handled deck brush and gave the fish a sharp conk on the back of the head just above the eyes.
 The heart still pumps but the fish is immobilized…no flopping on deck, no bruising, no scale loss, no lactic acid build-up.
 Stunning is the first step on deck to getting a fish in top shape to the plate.
 Deckhand Lauren promptly nicknamed the deck brush, the “club brush.”

-Although local, plentiful and sustainable, bluefish don’t appear on many menus in New England.
-Sportsfishermen have trouble giving them away.
+Although local, plentiful, and sustainable, bluefish don’t appear on many menus in New England.
+Sports fishermen have trouble giving them away.
 Often brown-hued and strong flavored, it is all in the handling.
 Our goal is to transform the sleek, oil-rich bluefish into an entirely different fish on the plate.